likhithkp/hubspot-fastapi-integration/README.md

 # Redis, HubSpot, and FastAPI Integration

 This project demonstrates how to integrate **Redis**, **HubSpot**, and **FastAPI** to build a scalable backend solution.
-Redis is used for managing OAuth credentials and session data, while HubSpot’s API is used to manage CRM data.
+Redis is used here for managing OAuth credentials and session data, while HubSpot’s API is used to manage CRM data.
 FastAPI is the web framework that provides fast, asynchronous APIs.

 ## Features